SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 # Starlink Enterprise

-The purpose of this connector is to monitor Starlink devices through the Telemetry API over HTTP using JSON files.
+The purpose of this connector is to monitor Starlink devices through the Telemetry API and the Management API over HTTP using JSON files.

 Starlink is an internet service that uses a satellite constellation in a low Earth orbit to deliver high-speed low-latency broadband internet.
 Because Starlink satellites are in a low orbit, at about 550 km from Earth, the round-trip data time between the user and a satellite is significantly lower compared to internet services that make use of single geostationary satellites.

 The Starlink Telemetry API is a low-latency API for accessing the telemetry data from Starlink devices.
 This API is only available for enterprise accounts with an account manager.
 It is designed for users that have their own data infrastructure to monitor Starlink devices remotely.
 The API is stateless and will only respond with current telemetry data.

+The Starlink Management API is used to activate, deactivate, and otherwise manage Starlink user terminals.
+Next to this, it can return paginated results containing data usage for the current and previous billing cycles for service lines on an account.
+Similar to the Telemetry API, this API is only available for enterprise accounts with an account manager.

+The Starlink Enterprise connector was previously known as the Starlink Telemetry API connector.
+The name was changed to Starlink Enterprise when calls towards the Management API were added.
+The Starlink Enterprise 1.0.0.1 is the same connector as the Starlink Telemetry API 1.0.0.4.
+Please upgrade your elements that are still using the Starlink Telemetry API to the latest version of the Starlink Enterprise connector.

 > [!NOTE]
 > **LEGAL NOTE**: This connector (or package) is intended solely for use in production with Skyline's usage-based services model.
 Any other use is prohibited.
 For more detailed information, see [Usage-based services](https://aka.dataminer.services/usage-based-services-docs).
 For inquiries regarding commercial production usage, contact Skyline Sales at <sales@skyline.be>.